Capx-Fi/Capx-Liquid-graph/README.md

 [Capx Liquid](https://liquid.capx.fi/) is a decentralized platform that allows project teams, investors, and other vesting token holders to vest tokens using a "Smart Vesting Contract".
 This subgraph dynamically tracks any vesting schedule created by project teams, investors, or token holders, maintaining the state of vesting schedules.

-## Subgraphs
+## Contracts

 #### Master
-Maintains the data corresponding to every new Project/Protocol On-boarded on the Capx Liquid platform.
+Emits the data corresponding to every new Project/Protocol On-boarded on the Capx Liquid platform.
 #### Controller
-Maintains all the WVTs (derivatives) information such as unlock time for the vesting schedule, the holders, etc for the project/protocol On-boarded on the Capx Liquid platform.
+Emits all the WVTs (derivatives) information such as unlock time for the vesting schedule, the holders, etc for the project/protocol On-boarded on the Capx Liquid platform.
 #### Vesting
-Maintains all the vesting locks created by the project/protocol On-boarded on the Capx Liquid platform.
+Emits all the vesting locks created by the project/protocol On-boarded on the Capx Liquid platform.

 ## Example Query
-#### Querying Derivatives Information of Capx Liquid controller subgraph
+#### Querying Derivatives Information of Capx Liquid subgraph

 This query fetches aggregated data from all derivatives created by the protocol for each project.